kung-fu-tzu/leonov.github.io/pages/resume.md

 Single company, single big project: [www.inshaker.ru](http://www.inshaker.ru/)

 As a team lead, I did here all flavors of JavaScript.
-Were the administrator of a few linux servers.
-Had designed (UI only, not graphics) few heavily interactive pages, implemented them and do support them till now.
+Were the administrator of a few production linux servers and one virtual cluster for development.
+Had designed (UI only, not graphics) few heavily interactive pages, implemented them, and am supporting them right now.

 Also, Ruby helped me to do all kinds of the server side job.

-Besides coding, as far as I were a team lead and co-founder I have done lots of management.
-Hiring programmers, introducing them to the project, support them in the fly, and saying them a sad goodbyes - all the cycle I had pass several times.
+Besides coding, as far as I were a team lead and co-founder, and our business is web-centric I have done lots of management: participating in strategy definition, tactical process optimizations, hiring… Hiring programmers, introducing them to the project, support them in the fly, and saying them a sad goodbyes - all the cycle I had pass several times.

 As an outcome of this period I may count: